N-Wouda/ALNS/docs/source/other single-trajectory heuristics.rst

    res = alns.iterate(..., neighbourhood=neighbourhood)

-This example uses two somewhat advanced features: first, we use the :meth:`~alns.ALNS.ALNS.on_best` callback function to reset the neighbourhoods.
+This example uses two somewhat advanced features: first, we use the :meth:`~alns.ALNS.ALNS.on_best` callback function to reset the neighbourhoods in case of improvement.
 Second, we use the flexible ``**kwargs`` argument of :meth:`~alns.ALNS.ALNS.iterate` to pass the ``neighbourhood`` object to the operators.

 We again suggest to use :class:`~alns.select.RouletteWheel`, and leave the choice of acceptance and stopping criterion to the user.